katjatuma/katjatuma.github.io/index.md

 # Research

-In my research, I work on observing and helping experts in their reasoning about how to handle security threats.
-I'm particularly interested in:
+I am passionate about building and evaluating methods for analyzing security threats and vulnerabilities in software systems.
+I like to work on solving practical problems with direct impact to the society.
+I particularly focus on:

-- **Security-by-design.** Threat modeling and risk analysis, automating security analysis of software architecture, compliance of code to the intended security, reverse engineering security.
+- **Security-by-design.** Threat modeling and risk analysis, automating security analysis of software architecture, compliance of code to the intended security.

 - **Empirical methods for security.** Designing and conducting controlled experiments, industrial case studies and studies involving human participants.